metagenlab/zDB/README.md

 To access the webapp, type either 155.105.138.249:8080 or 172.17.0.1:8080 on your web browser.

 If you do not remember which runs are available, you can list them with the ```zdb list_runs``` command.

+For **MacOSX users** running the webapp in docker containers, please set --allowed_hosts=0.0.0.0 or 127.0.0.1, for the webapp to correctly display in your browser.

 ### Known issue